Raeya Tille

 ✧ The week ends with a warning memo: "Cadet posture must reflect Spire continuity."
 Raeya reads it once, jaw tight.
 She almost tears it in half.
 Instead, she posts it on her dorm wall and underlines the word "continuity."
 Because for her, the only continuity worth preserving is survival.
 She begins drafting a resilience metric that combines posture fidelity with ambient stress markers.
 Kylia offers baseline data drawn from crowd churn overlays.
 Together, they test it against three archived panic events.
 The result: a 13% improvement in coordinated civilian flow.
 They don’t submit it officially.
 But days later, the Overwatch updates their early-response drills—new parameter tags embedded within.
 Raeya doesn’t need the Spire’s approval.
 She needs its fractures mapped.
 And she’ll keep standing until the system stops pretending there are none.

-📓 Personal Log: "Flames Over the Spire" | Zakuul, 3635 BBY
+📓 Personal Log: "What Silence Costs" | Zakuul, 3635 BBY

 "There was no explosion.
 No fire.
 But today I watched the first citizen flinch at the word ‘Fleet.’
 That’s how it begins.
 Not in blast radius—but in breath patterns.
 I don’t need to see the war to feel it pressing in.
 I’ve changed our fallback plans.
 I’ve updated my squad’s posture.
 And I’ve prepared for a kind of silence that sounds too much like warning.
 I won’t panic.
 But I won’t pretend either.
 If posture is all I have, then I’ll use it to hold the line—until someone else finally says what we both already know.
 Kylia and I already have."